In Depth Baby Product Reviews Led by a Pediatrician

 How We Test Breast Pumps

-Since launching BabyGearLab, we've purchased and thoroughly tested over 25 different breast pumps.
-In this latest update, we've included the best options available today.
-Over several months, we subjected each pump to rigorous testing, assessing factors such as efficiency, comfort, ease of use, portability, hygiene, and more.
+Since launching BabyGearLab, we've purchased and tested over 25 different breast pumps.
+In this update, we've included the best and most popular pumps.
+Over several months, we subjected each pump to rigorous testing, assessing efficiency, comfort, ease of use, portability, hygiene, and more.
 To ensure a comprehensive evaluation, we enlisted help from breastfeeding moms who used each pump extensively and provided valuable feedback from their firsthand experiences.
 We combined our hands-on and lab testing findings to create a complete picture of each breast pump's strengths, weaknesses, and pumping performance.

 Our testing of breast pumps is most heavily weighted on Efficiency and Comfort as we believe these factors impact your satisfaction with a breast pump more than the others.
 Our complete set of 5 test metrics and their weighting include: